 LAMP stands for Linux Apache MySQL and Php (sometimes Perl).
 This combination of software applications allows web pages to be able access a database.
-This combination is becoming so widely used that Microsoft feels threatened by it.
+This set of tools is becoming so widely used that Microsoft feels threatened by it.
 The fact that they are even aware of it means that it is pretty important.
 They even have an article on how to convert from it to a Windows based model.
 I like to call this the WIMP model (Windows IIS MySQL Php).
-This is similar to their approach to java in that they attempt to steal java programmers by providing ways to automatically convert java code to c#.
 One of LAMP's big advantages is that is free.

 Let's start with Linux.
 Linux is the operating system.
 It is based on unix and is very,very stable.
 Did I mention that it is free?
 The OS itself is free along with it's thousands of applications.
 Plus there is is no per user license fee.
 As many users as your server can handle will be able to access it.
 Linux performs very well as a server.
 Over 70% of the internet runs on unix based systems.
 Linux can also be made very secure.
 It is generally very easy to update applications when security bugs are found.
 And this doe not require changing the whole operating system, just the application.
 Once a linux system is configured it can be left alone.
 Many systems go months not days without having to be rebooted.
 In many cases the only time you will have to reboot is when the kernel itself is modified.
 Linux is very efficient.
 It does not require a very powerful cpu or huge amounts of memory to work.